FeKent/TOP-Recipe-Project/README.md

 - Familiarity with the basics of HTML

 Issues:
-- Website kept wanting to be in French/translated to English despite the language attribute being defined
+- The website kept wanting to be in French/translated to English despite the language attribute being defined
     - Solved by fixing a typo in the heading

 - Linking index to spagbol wasn't working
     - Solved when a typo was corrected in the href element

-- Other issues were to do with formatting
+- Other issues had to do with formatting

 Other notes:
-- Reviewed other's websites and included a feature I saw other's use
+- Reviewed other websites and included a feature I saw others use
-    - A return to main page link at the bottom of each individual recipe
+    - A return to the main page link at the bottom of each recipe